Editing clauses are one of those publishing contract areas where there should be a balance between the publisher’s interests and the writer’s.

 The Publisher will make no alterations to the Work’s text or title without the Author’s written approval in e-mail or hardcopy.
 The Publisher reserves the right to make minor copyediting changes to conform the style of the text to its customary form and usage.

 Obviously, with even the best contract language, things can go wrong.
-But if you sign a contract that doesn’t protect your rights in the editing process, you are really making yourself vulnerable.
+But if you sign a contract that doesn’t protect your rights in the editing process, you are potentially making yourself vulnerable.
 Just another reason to be smart and careful out there.